Utena - kiss catalog

 Episode 11, Touga Utena

 Touga convinces Utena that he is her prince.
 He moves as if to kiss her, and Utena is ready to be kissed—but Touga pulls back.
 For now, he only wants to challenge her to a duel.
 He believes that he has caught her, like every other fish in the sea, and that after the duel he can return for the kiss whenever he likes.
 For her part, Utena accepted a passive female role: She took no action, but stood there waiting to be kissed at Touga’s discretion.
+See mutual attraction makes Utena girlish.
 It’s a turnaround from how she acted when meeting Touga in episode 3—Touga’s manipulation of Utena works that far, as Akio’s does in the Apocalypse Saga.

 Compare Akio kissing Utena in the Cinderella scene of episode 30.